Gaussian and non-Gaussian processes of zero power variation: Introduction

 \subsection{Relation with other recent work}

 We finish this introduction with a description of recent work done by several other authors on problems related to our preoccupations to some extent, in various directions.
-The authors of the preprint \cite{HNS} consider, as we do, stochastic processes which can be written as Volterra integrals with respect to martingales, just as we did.
-In fact, they study the concept of \textquotedblleft fractional martingale\textquotedblright, which is the generalization of the so-called Riemann-Liouville fractional Brownian motion when then driving noise is a martingale.
+The authors of the paper \cite{HNS} consider, as we do, stochastic processes which can be written as Volterra integrals with respect to martingales.
+In fact, they study the concept of \textquotedblleft fractional martingale\textquotedblright, which is the generalization of the so-called Riemann-Liouville fractional Brownian motion when the driving noise is a martingale.
 This is a special case of the processes we consider in Section \ref{NGC}, with $K\left( t,s\right) =\left( t-s\right) ^{H-1/2}$.
 The authors' motivation is to prove an analogue of the famous characterization of Brownian motion as the only continuous square-integrable martingale with a quadratic variation equal to $t$.
 They provide similar necessary and sufficient conditions based on the $1/H$-variation for a process to be fractional Brownian motion.
-The paper \cite{HNS} does not follow, however, the same motivation as our work: for us, say in the case of $m=3$, the threshold $H>1/6$ is the key point for (odd) cubic variations, with its relation to stochastic calculus.
+The paper \cite{HNS} does not follow, however, the same motivation as our work: for us, say in the case of $m=3$, we study the threshold $H>1/6$ for vanishing (odd) cubic variations in various Gaussian and non-Gaussian contexts, and its relation to stochastic calculus.